dora-metrics/pelorus/docs/Configuration.md

 ```

 ### ServiceNow failure exporter details

-The integration with ServiceNow is configured to process Incident objects that have been resolved (stage=6).
-Since there are not Tags in all versions of ServiceNow there may be a need to configure a custom field on the Incident object to provide an application name to match Openshift Labels.
-The exporter uses the opened_at field for created timestamp and the resolved_at field for the resolution timestamp.
-The exporter will traverse through all the incidents and when a resolved_at field is populated it will create a resolution record.
+ServiceNow integration is configured to process resolved (stage=6) Incident objects.
+Because ServiceNow does not have tags in all versions, there may be a need to configure a custom field on the Incident object to provide an application name to match Openshift Labels.
+The exporter uses the `opened_at` field for a created timestamp and the `resolved_at` field for the resolution timestamp.
+The exporter monitors all incidents and will create a resolution record when a `resolved_at` field is populated.

-A custom field can be configure with the following steps:
+A custom field can be configured with the following steps:

-- Navigate to an existing Incident
+1. Navigate to an existing Incident.
-- Use the upper left Menu and select Configure -> Form Layout
+2. In the upper left menu, click **Configure**, then **Form Layout**.
-- Create a new field (String, Table or reference a List)
+3. Create a new field (String, Table or reference a List).
-- You can use the API Explorer to verify the name of the field to be used as the APP_FIELD
+4. Verify the APP_FIELD name using the API Explorer.